GiacomoSorbi/String-to-Integer-atoi-/README.md

                 sign = c;
             }
             else if (c == 32) {
-                // apparently we do not accept spaces *after* reading the first sign if (sign != ' ') break;
+                // apparently, we do not accept spaces *after* reading the first sign if (sign != ' ') break;
             }
             else break;